eclipse-tractusx/sd-factory/docs/ARC42.md

 ### The process for creating SD-Documents:

-#### Step 1: Creation of LegalPerson for each company
+#### Step 1: Creation of LegalParticipant for each company
 *   Each SME or Company has to have an SD-Document.
 This SD document has to be created during the on-boarding process.
-*   Concretely, we have to create the LegalPerson for those companies:
+*   Concretely, we have to create the LegalParticipant for those companies:
     *   SMEs,
     *   Enterprises,
     *   and Third-Party Provider

-Example LegalPerson
+Example LegalParticipant

 ![](images/image4.png)

-*   The SD-Document of a company's LegalPerson is signed by the Catena-X Wallet.
+*   The SD-Document of a company's LegalParticipant is signed by the Catena-X Wallet.

 #### Step 2: Creation of PhysicalResource for the place where the service (e.g. connector) will running